-Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation • - 12(1) Provide Constitution Preparation and provision of receipts Subject to subsection (2), on each occasion that an intermediary or an associated entity of the intermediary receives any - (a) client assets; or (b) security provided in relation to a margined transaction, from or for the account of a client of the intermediary, the intermediary must - (c) prepare a receipt specifying - (i) the account into which - Comments on receipt (a) [Linklaters] Given exemption allowed in subsection (2), the issue of receipt could still prove burdensome where such transactions are marked-to-market and margin is collected on a daily basis. (b) [Linklaters] Although the Consultation Document indicates that when scrip is deposited directly into CCASS the draft Rules will not apply, this does not appear to be reflected in the draft Rules. (c) [Linklaters] Exemption should be extended to transfer of securities by electronic means (d) Clarification whether receipt is required to be issued where (1) [Linklaters] Securities or money received in the course of normal settlement rather than safe custody (2) [Anonymity] The transaction is shown in daily statement (3) [JFAM] Receipt of cheques for settling outstanding unit trust deals where credit is granted on dealing of unit trusts to clients sometimes (4) [Anonymity] Client's presentation of a bank pay-in slip as evidence of direct payment of money into the intermediary's bank account. (a) The marking to market would not require the issue of receipts though daily collection of margin would. (b) We have revised s.12(2)(e) to cover the situation where securities in a scripless form are transferred into an account maintained with the custodian of the intermediary or associated entity. (c) This should be addressed by our response to comment (b) above.
-Re (d) : (1) Not necessary where this has been made clear in the contract note.
+Item S Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 58.
+12 2(1) Preparation and provision of receipts Subject to subsection (2), on each occasion that an intermediary or an associated entity of the intermediary receives any - (a) client assets; or (b) security provided in relation to a margined transaction, from or for the account of a client of the intermediary, the intermediary must - (c) prepare a receipt specifying - (i) the account into which - (A) the client assets have been deposited; or (B) a security as referred to in paragraph (b) has been deposited; (ii) particulars of the client assets or security as referred to in paragraph (b); and (iii) the date of receipt; and (d) deliver the receipt to - (i) the client; or (ii) any other person designated in writing by the client, no later than the end of the next business day after the day of receipt of the client assets or security as referred to in paragraph (b).
+Comments on receipt (a) [Linklaters] Given exemption allowed in subsection (2), the issue of receipt could still prove burdensome where such transactions are marked-to-market and margin is collected on a daily basis. (b) [Linklaters] Although the Consultation Document indicates that when scrip is deposited directly into CCASS the draft Rules will not apply, this does not appear to be reflected in the draft Rules. (c) [Linklaters] Exemption should be extended to transfer of securities by electronic means (d) Clarification whether receipt is required to be issued where (1) [Linklaters] Securities or money received in the course of normal settlement rather than safe custody (2) [Anonymity] The transaction is shown in daily statement (3) [JFAM] Receipt of cheques for settling outstanding unit trust deals where credit is granted on dealing of unit trusts to clients sometimes (4) [Anonymity] Client's presentation of a bank pay-in slip as evidence of direct payment of money into the intermediary's bank account. (a) The marking to market would not require the issue of receipts though daily collection of margin would. (b) We have revised s.12(2)(e) to cover the situation where securities in a scripless form are transferred into an account maintained with the custodian of the intermediary or associated entity. (c) This should be addressed by our response to comment (b) above.
+Re (d): (1) Not necessary where this has been made clear in the contract note.
 (2) This is already provided for in s.12(2)(c).
 (3) If receipt of the money is not acknowledged in the contract note for the purchase of units, a receipt should be issued.
 (4) This is not necessary, please see s.12(2)(b).
 On reflection, we have revised s.12(2)(b) so that the carve-out does not apply where the payment is made by the intermediary or the associated entity.